 6. Put the spray bottle cap on and shake the solution well for 1-2 minutes or until organic sulfur is completely dissolved.
 Now you just made your own homemade facial spray.
 You can either label it or leave it blank, it’s up to you.

-If organic sulfur crystals are too big to go through the opening of the funnel, you can either grind it into fine powder using a coffee grinder or pestle mortar.
+If organic sulfur crystals are too big to go through the opening of the funnel, you can either grind it into a fine powder using a coffee grinder or pestle mortar.

 You can also mix all the ingredients in a separate bowl or container and stir until organic sulfur is fully dissolved and then transfer the product to the spray bottle.
-You don’t have to follow exactly how I do it, feel free to do whatever is most convenience for you.
+You don’t have to follow exactly how I do it, feel free to do whatever is most convenient for you.

 Make sure you clean your face really well before using the spray.
 Use it in the morning and at night.